 any other matter not incompatible with law which the member districts consider advisable.

 The Department shall review the draft collaborative agreement or amendment to ensure that it complies with M.G.L. c.
 40, § 4E, 603 CMR 50.00, and any guidelines issued by the Department.

 When all changes are made to the draft collaborative agreement or amendment as required by the Department, the final collaborative agreement or amendment shall be submitted to the collaborative member districts for approval.
+Member districts shall not delegate the approval of a collaborative agreement to any other person or entity.

 Required Documentation for Board Approval: